 Similar claims were made when protests paralyzed parts of Hong Kong for 79 days in late 2014.
 Then Chief Executive Leung Chun-ying publicly stated he had information that proved foreign powers were behind the most protracted episode of civil disobedience in the city’s history, though he never disclosed evidence substantiating the claim.

 More recently, an article published in the Global Times on July 29 named media tycoon Jimmy Lai and pro-democracy leader Martin Lee as “protest forces in Hong Kong [who] are closely connected with foreign politicians,” citing both men’s contacts with top US government officials and Western parliaments.

-The state-run publication claimed that Lai’s meeting with US Secretary of State Mike Pompeo and US Vice-President Mike Pence in July aimed to fuel an “international war of public opinion against the extradition bill,” the now-shelved proposal that triggered the current spate of protests over fears dissenters could be unjustly extradited and tried in the mainland.
+The state-run publication claimed that Lai’s meeting with US Secretary of State Mike Pompeo and US Vice-President Mike Pence in July aimed to fuel an “international war of public opinion against the extradition bill,” the now-shelved proposal that triggered the current spate of protests over fears that dissidents, critical journalists and pro-democracy activists could be unjustly extradited and tried in the mainland.

 The US Congress-funded National Endowment for Democracy (NED), an organization whose global democracy promotion agenda is seen by some as tantamount to foreign meddling, has also over the last two decades given millions of dollars in grants to various civil society organizations in Hong Kong affiliated with pro-democracy figures who have solicited US assistance for their cause.

 But a clear chain of evidence linking foreign officials and outside funding to Hong Kong’s escalating and ostensibly leaderless protests has yet to emerge.